ethanchiasson/next-portfolio/works/stake.md

 ![Stake](../stake.png)

-Stake is an Ai powered investment platform with superpowers.
-Stake allows users discover, analyze, and track digital assets.
-Stake's Ai chat helps users understand data and opportunities via natural language.
+Stake is an AI-powered investment platform with superpowers.
+Stake allows users to discover, analyze, and track digital assets.
+Stake's AI chat helps users understand data and opportunities via natural language.

- > Hey Stake, what are today's top trending tokens?

 StakOS is currently in private beta.
 To learn more, visit https://stake.gg.

+### Built with
+React, Next.js, Redis, Supabase,and OpenAI.